alebausa/express-escape/README.md

 npm run dev
 ````

-If it is... the challenge beggins.
+If it is... the challenge begins.

 ![](https://memegenerator.net/img/instances/80695401/may-the-odds-be-ever-your-favor.jpg)